pensjonatus/flash-fiction/blog/blackout.md

 ---
-title: 'Blackout'
+title: Blackout
 date: '2014-05-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Almost late for work, night shift today, I got out of the apartment and started